openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 /*
  * The EMM page fault (#PF) handler
  *
- * @param[in] pfinfo info reported in the SSA MISC region for page fault
+ * @param[in] pfinfo info reported in the SSA MISC region for page fault.
  * @retval SGX_EXCEPTION_CONTINUE_EXECUTION Success handling the exception.
  * @retval SGX_EXCEPTION_CONTINUE_SEARCH The EMM does not handle the exception.
  */